Historical and philosophical contexts of the calculus of variations

 Centuries later, in the 980s the Islamic mathematician Ibn Sahl described on an empirical basis the law of refraction (Snell's law) governing the angles at which light moving from one material to another is refracted.
 The indices of refraction of various materials were known to mediaeval Muslim scientists; it was not until the 1600s that European scientists such as Snellius claimed the discovery of this law of refraction.

 The fact that refracting light does not travel in a straight line contradicts the shortest path principle.
 In a 1662 letter, Pierre de Fermat instead proposed a principle of minimal time, suggesting (on no experimental or theoretical basis) that the refractive index of a material is related to the finite speed of light in that material, with light being slower in denser materials.
+This was in stark contrast to the more prevalent theory of Descartes, which asserted that light travelled at infinite speed in vacuum and even faster in denser material: while this now appears to be self-contradictory, notions of infinity were not yet formalised at the time.

 The principle which you take as the basis for your proof, namely that Nature always acts by using the simplest and shortest paths, is merely a moral, and not a physical one.
 It is not, and cannot be, the cause of any effect in Nature.